All about cycling in the Netherlands

 This is my last post of the year.
 I wish you all Fijne Kerstdagen en een Gelukkig Nieuwjaar (a Merry Christmas and a Happy New Year!).

 *On the site [translated] “it hardly ever rains” a man debunks the myth that it always rains in the Netherlands.
 After counting his rides for three years they turn out to be wet in only 11.99% of the time.
 He counts all rain, so the times that it really pours are even less.

-This post was first published on Thursday, 22 December 2011 on the blog A view from the cycle path.
+This post, written by me, was first published on Thursday, 22 December 2011 on the blog A view from the cycle path.